yuckify/OrbitTools/README.md

 This is Michael F. Henry's OrbitTools library.
 See http://www.zeptomoby.com/satellites/ for details on the library.

+# License
+The original library is free for non-commercial use under a copyleft license.
+See the website above for more details.

 # Fork
 I uploaded this to github as a fork of the original library to include changes such as porting to linux.